The features in the Access module allow administrators to control and manage who can access data in Athennian, based on:

 - A collection of Entity records that define what data individuals have access to in Athennian

-- A collection of individual profiles that require similar access to Record Groups
+- A collection of individual profiles that require similar access to Access Groups

 Individual or User Profile